 - The searches for “brownbook” and “get fave” were most likely seeking the specific directories, but since we had that directory’s name on a higher-ranking page on our site, they clicked through to it.
 However, based on the 100 percent bounce rate, the searcher did not find what they were looking for.

-- The searches for “business description example” and “google my business cover photo size” were most likely people wanting to know a specific answer.
+- The searches for “business description example” and “google business profile cover photo size” were most likely people wanting to know a specific answer.
 They both visited the pages for less than one minute, then bounced back to search results immediately.

 - For the “business description example” search, we may want to consider optimizing the page more by linking to a product page for the service we offer.
 Since there was only one search for this in the last seven days, we would need to look at the search traffic volume for this phrase and several other factors before taking any action.

-- The search for “claim google business listing” could either be someone wanting to learn how to create a Google My Business listing or someone looking for a company that provides this service.
+- The search for “claim google business listing” could either be someone wanting to learn how to create a Google Business Profile listing or someone looking for a company that provides this service.
 Based on the bounce rate, they didn’t stay on the site long enough to read the how-to, so perhaps they were looking for a service.
-We could optimize this post further by adding information at the top about the Google My Business claiming service we offer and perhaps benefit more from this type of search in the future.
+We could optimize this post further by adding information at the top about the Google Business Profile claiming service we offer and perhaps benefit more from this type of search in the future.

 - The search for “data aggregator” was most likely someone wanting to find one.
 The bounce rate was 100 percent with less than one minute on the site, which tells me they did not find what they were looking for.
 Since this was a pretty generic search, while we like placing in the top of search results for it, it probably wouldn’t make sense to optimize further based off this search term at this time.